hapax/hapax.github.io/assets/fractal-derivatives.md

 If this is true for any $\lambda$, the slope at any two points is the same, and we get a straight line.

+Note that we only need a derivative at *one* point to get a straight line from self-similarity under arbitrary zooms.
+This shows that if there are other curves with this property, they are nowhere differentiable.
+I don't know any examples off the top of my head.

 <!-- #### Higher derivatives